AmanullahNiazi/mongoose-query-toolkit/README.md

 # mongoose-query-toolkit

-A powerful and flexible toolkit for handling Mongoose queries with support for search, filtering, pagination, and sorting.
+A powerful and flexible toolkit for handling Mongoose queries with support for search, filtering, pagination, sorting, and field selection.

 ## Features